Home > Thai Curries > Low Carb Thai Green Curry

 I’m serving the zoodles raw with the warm curry on top.
 You can sauté the noodles if you prefer, just keep in mind they can get soggy quickly.

 Store leftover zucchini noodles in a separate container from the curry.
 Then add them before serving.
-They will stay fresh in the refrigerator up to 3 days.
+They will stay fresh in the refrigerator for up to 3 days.
 Making it a great option for meal prep.

 Green curry chicken in a white bowl.